iaeiou/blue-plankton-2/content/posts/wildlife.md

 Other than the back balcony, I kept my late cat indoors and she chafed against the restriction, developing a form of cabin fever: an occasional mix of irritability and boredom.

 If you own a cat, this may be a tough decision for you.
 If you have the option, choose a home that has enough interior space (at least 1,000 square feet I'd say) so that Fluffy the Cat run around at full speed and get adequate exercise.

+## What This Means For You

+I think it's wise to be prepared for an encounter with a wild animal like a bear, bobcat, or coyote.

+All three usually mind their own business.
+Exceptions are rabid bobcats or coyotes, which can kill you via the initial attack.

+Black bears are also known for minding their own business, but there have been some rare cases of fatal attacks on humans.

+One simply solution is to buy what's known as "bear spray" and always carry it with you.